Agência Pará

 Positive evaluation

-The hearing also included representatives from the Financial and Budgetary Oversight Commission of Alepa, reinforcing the importance of dialogue between the Executive and Legislative powers for democratic control and planning of public policies.
+The hearing also included representatives from the Financial and Budget Oversight Committee of Alepa, reinforcing the importance of dialogue between the Executive and Legislative powers for democratic control and planning of public policies.

-The State Government is expected to present a new report every four months, as required by the LRF, ensuring society and control bodies a permanent follow-up of fiscal management, based on transparency and budgetary responsibility.
+The State Government is expected to present a new report every four months, as required by the LRF, ensuring society and oversight bodies permanent monitoring of fiscal management, based on transparency and budgetary responsibility.

 With information from Ana Marcia Pantoja (Sefa)